BorisGrechkin/Prediction-of-Chemical-Reaction-Yields-with-Enhanced-Reaction-Representations/README.md

 3. split dataset
 4. ML module

-If you would like to see some data analytic, run to Data_visualization file
+If you would like to see some data analytics, run to Data_visualization file